jakelandis/elasticsearch/CONTRIBUTING.md

 and it is important to find the right approach before spending time on a PR that cannot be merged.

-We add the `help wanted` label to existing Github issues for which community contributions are particularly welcome, and we use the `good first issue` label to mark issues that we think will be suitable for new contributors.
+We item the `help wanted` label to existing Github issues for which community contributions are particularly welcome, and we use the `good first issue` label to mark issues that we think will be suitable for new contributors.